Iraq travel advice

 Demonstrations

-Clashes between protestors and security forces can occur.
-Security forces may use tear gas, water cannons, and live ammunition to disperse crowds.
+Demonstrations may occur, especially in larger cities.
+In the past, there have been clashes between protestors and security forces, who used tear gas, water cannons, and live ammunition to disperse crowds.

 Mass gatherings (large-scale events)